zognin/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-BobTheBodyBuilder (BTBB) is a **desktop application for private gym managers to manage clients and bookings, optimized for use via a command line interface (CLI).**
+BobTheBodyBuilder (BTBB) is a **desktop application for private gym managers to manage clients and orders, optimized for use via a command line interface (CLI).**
-Keeping track of information from memberships to booking records for contact tracing can be a hassle if you are a one-man show.
+Keeping track of information from memberships to order records for contact tracing can be a hassle if you are a one-man show.
-That's why, our application centralizes all data in one place, and even comes with a Graphical User Interface (GUI) to easily view and manoeuvre through client and booking details.
+That's why, our application centralizes all data in one place, and even comes with a Graphical User Interface (GUI) to easily view and manoeuvre through client and order details.
 If you are looking to keep your physique, down to your finger muscles, in shape, give BTBB a try!

 * Table of Contents